A formalization of convex polyhedra based on the simplex method: Lexicographic Pivoting Rule

 \section{Lexicographic Pivoting Rule}

 In informal terms, the lexicographic rule acts as if the vector $b$ was replaced by a perturbed vector $\tilde b$ defined by $\tilde b_i \coloneqq b_i - \eps^i$, where $\eps$ is a small positive parameter (here $\eps^i$ is the usual exponentiation).
-The advantage of perturbing $b$ in such a way is that there is no degenerate basis anymore.
-However, as we shall see, the feasible bases of the polyhedron $\Pcal(A, \tilde b)$ only form a subset of the feasible bases of $\Pcal(A, b)$.
-The former are called \emph{lex-feasible bases}, and they constitute the set of bases over which the simplex method with the lexicographic rule iterates.

-In the formalization, which is carried out in \C$Section |*Lexicographic_rule*|$ of \C$simplex.v$, we have chosen to use a symbolic perturbation scheme in order to avoid dealing with numerical values for $\eps$.\footnote{Finding how small $\eps$ must be chosen is tedious, and this would make proofs unnecessarily complicated.} In this symbolic perturbation scheme, a row vector $v = (v_0, \dots, v_m) \in \R^{1 \times (1+m)}$ encodes the perturbed quantity $v_0 + \sum_{i = 1}^m v_i \eps^i$.
-The vector $\tilde b$ is then implemented as a row block matrix built from the column vector \C$b$ and the opposite of the identity matrix \C$-(1
+The advantage of perturbing $b$ in such a way is that there is no degenerate basis anymore, see Fig.~\ref{fig:perturbation} for an example.
+In the formalization, which is carried out in \C$Section |*Lexicographic_rule*|$ of \C$simplex.v$, we have chosen to use a symbolic perturbation scheme in order to avoid dealing with numerical values for $\eps$.
+Indeed, finding how small $\eps$ should be chosen is tedious, and this would make proofs unnecessarily complicated and hard to maintain.
+We first describe the principle of the symbolic perturbation scheme, and then present our formalization of the lexicographic perturbation rule.

-In this way, the matrix \C$b_pert$ can be thought of as a column vector whose $i$th entry is the row vector $(b_i, 0, \dots, 0, -1, 0, \dots, 0)$, representing the quantity $b_i - \eps^i$, as desired.
-Given a basis, the associated ``perturbed'' basic point is then: